 Haida Gwaii

-All species are below average, with chum, coho, and pink salmon showing the most dramatic declines
+All species are below average, with chum and coho salmon showing the most dramatic declines

 State of Salmon - Haida Gwaii